-For RAID-5 sets, if there is a possibility that two or more requests will be sent rapidly to the same strip, the value of OUTSTANDING_IO should also be set fairly low.
+For RAID-5 sets, if there is a possibility that two or more requests might be sent rapidly to the same strip, the value of OUTSTANDING_IO should also be set fairly low.
 To calculate the size of a strip, multiply the chunk size of the RAID-5 set by one less than the number of members in the set.
 For a six member RAID-5 set with a chunk size of 256, for example, the size of a strip would be 256 times 5, or 1,280.

-In any event, performance of the unit should be monitored with tools such as VTDPY and DSTAT, and the value of OUTSTANDING_IO adjusted as required to attain the maximum throughput.
+In any event, performance of the unit should be monitored with tools such as VTDPY and DSTAT, and the value of OUTSTANDING_IO adjusted as required to attain the maximum performance.

 7. Once the preceding calculations are complete, it may be of interest to calculate the overall maximum request rate.
-Since all calculations are based on the write request rate only, the combined request rate is determined by dividing the write request rate by the fraction of writes.
-The result is the maximum request rate that this configuration supports.
+Since all calculations were based on only the write request rate, the combined request rate is determined by dividing the write request rate by the fraction of writes.
+The result will be the maximum request rate that this configuration will support.

-For example, if the write fraction is 0.3 (30%), then a write rate of 165 per second for fiber results in a maximum request rate of 165 divided by 0.3, or 550 requests per second.
-For a write rate of 110 on ATM, the maximum request rate is 367 requests per second.
+As an example, if the write fraction is 0.3 (30%), then a write rate of 165 per second for fiber will result in a maximum request rate of 165 divided by 0.3, or 550 requests per second.
+For a write rate of 110 on ATM, the maximum request rate will be 367 requests per second.